Session 7

 One thing we can do when we are trying to break old habits and create new ones is to watch for the triggers that cause us to fall back into an old habit and have a plan for what to do instead.
 Let's solve a few more problems and observe the map-reduce pattern in action, include the variations we sometimes need.

-Exercise: Computing a Department's Total Bonuses
+Exercises: Computing a Department's Total Bonuses...

-This problem is a variation of a LeetCode problem, using data from the State of Iowa's salary book.
+These problems are a variation of a LeetCode problem, using data from the State of Iowa's salary book.

 '(47599.2 93288.0 127940.0 ...
-6731.2 139157.6)
+6731.2 139157.6).

-department, compute the total bonus for the department.
+compute the total bonus for the department.

-Hint: Use salary->bonus
+Hint: Use salary->bonus from earlier.

 Next: Change your code to find the largest bonus.

-It is more likely that we start with data in a spreadsheet or a
+It is more likely that we start with data in a spreadsheet or

-form, compute the total bonus for the department.
+compute the total bonus for the department.

 Can we write a solution that does not create a new function?

-(We still need salary->bonus
+(We still need salary->bonus, of course).

-We could "pre-process" the input to create a list of salaries of
+We could "pre-process" the input to create a list of salaries

-the sort we had before: (map second salary-list)
+of the sort we had before:

 What is the cost of this approach?